jk377y/jest_testing_with_algorithms/README.md

 # Jest Testing with Algorithms

 ## Description
-I am writing algorithms and using the Jest NPM package to test them.
+I am writing simple algorithms and practicing using the Jest NPM package to test them.

 ## Usage
-You must install the Jest NPM package to run the tests.<br>
+You must have Node.js installed on your computer to run this program.<br>

+Clone this repository to your local computer.<br>

-To install Jest, run the following command:<br>
+To install Jest, run the following command from the root folder:<br>
 In the terminal run `npm install`<br>

-To run the tests, run the following command:<br>
+To run the tests, run the following command from the root folder:<br>
 In the terminal run `npm run test`<br>

 <img src="./images/screenshot.JPG"/>